prativabn43-2411/Data-Analytics-Portfolio/Tableau/NexaServe-IT-Solutions/README.md

 The **NexaServe IT Solutions Tableau Dashboard** is an interactive data visualization project developed to analyze IT service and business performance data.

-The project presents key information through interactive Tableau dashboards, helping users explore service performance, delivery-related metrics, and business trends in a clear and visual format.
+The project focuses on **employee performance and client revenue analysis**, presenting important business information through interactive Tableau dashboards.

-This project demonstrates practical skills in **Tableau, data visualization, dashboard design, calculated fields, filters, and data analysis**.
+This project demonstrates practical skills in **Tableau, data visualization, dashboard design, calculated fields, filters, and business analysis**.

 ---